Sisters of Saint Joseph of Lochinvar

-Villa Maria Spirituality Centre is a work of the Sisters of Perpetual Adoration in partnership with the Sisters of St Joseph.
-This ministry has developed from the close bonds formed after the Sisters of perpetual aggregated with the Sisters of St Joseph in 2009.
+Villa Maria Spirituality Centre is a work of the Sisters of Perpetual Adoration in partnership with the Sisters of Saint Joseph.
+This ministry has developed from the close bonds formed after the Sisters of perpetual aggregated with the Sisters of Saint Joseph in 2009.

 To support, encourage and companion others as they journey deeper into a loving relationship with god.

 - Christian meditation